akronim26/Nexus/README.md

 The server currently exposes the following tools (see `src/tools/tools.ts`):

 - get_latest_block: Get the latest block number
-- get_balance: Get native token balance for a user address
+- get_balance: Get native token balance for an user address
-- get_token_balance: Get ERC-20 token balance for a user address
 - send_funds: Send native funds from the configured signer to a receiver
 - deploy_contracts: Deploy a contract with ABI, bytecode, constructor args
 - get_transaction_receipt: Fetch a transaction receipt by hash
 - stake: Stake HYPE tokens on Hyperliquid
 - unstake: Unstake HYPE tokens from Hyperliquid
-- call_function: Call the function of a contract
+- call_contract_function: Call the function of a contract
-- fetch_transactions: Fetch the transactions for a user address
+- fetch_transactions: Fetch the transactions for an user address
+- get_token_balance: Fetch the balance of an ERC20 token for an user address
+- get_logs: Fetch the logs of any ERC20 token between two blocks
-- fetch_orders: Fetch the historical orders for a user address
+- get_historical_orders: Fetch the historical orders for an user address
+- track_staked_tokens: Fetch the rewards and summary of staked tokens for an user address

 Each tool validates inputs with `zod` and executes using `viem` on the configured Hyperliquid RPC.